 Pre-requisites and Requirements for Admission to CL Courses

 This certificate is open to all students at Purdue.
 Students do not have to be formally enrolled in the certificate program in order to take courses, but completion of all three courses is required in order to receive the Certificate in Collaborative Leadership.
-Although not an official prerequisite-students would benefit from taking Course 1, EDPS 31500 Collaborative Leadership: Interpersonal Skills prior to taking EDPS 31600 Collaborative Leadership: Cross-Cultural Settings.
-EDPS 31500 is a prerequisite to taking EDPS 31700 Collaborative Leadership: Mentoring.
+EDPS 31500 Collaborative Leadership: Interpersonal Skills is a prerequisite for both EDPS 31600 Collaborative Leadership: Cross-Cultural Settings and EDPS 31700 Collaborative Leadership: Mentoring.
+EDPS 31600 is also a prerequisite for EDPS 31700.

 Students pursuing the certificate should notify their academic advisors so that the Certificate in Collaborative Leadership can be added to their MyPurduePlan.
-Upon completion of all three courses, the Certificate in Collaborative Leadership will be reflected on students’ transcripts.
-Additionally, students will be invited to a Certificate in Collaborative Leadership ceremony where paper certificates will be provided.
-If students are unable to attend the ceremony, the certificate will be mailed to them.
+Upon completion of all three courses, the Certificate in Collaborative Leadership will be reflected on students’ transcripts and the certificate will be mailed to them.